zama-ai/fhevm/docs/fundamentals/acl.md

-# ACL
+# Access Control List

 ## How it works?

-The fhEVM includes an ACL (Access Control List) system that allows you to define which addresses have the right to manipulate a ciphertext.
+fhEVM includes an Access Control List (ACL) system that allows you to define which addresses have the right to manipulate a ciphertext.
 This feature prevents any address from accessing the contents of any ciphertext.

 These ACLs can be adjusted in two ways: